 Fig. 2 represents the schematic diagram of the whole device.
 9V battery supplies are connected to both the power supply module and Arduino mega, this serves as the power source of the whole device.
 A toggle switch to turn on and off and LED indicators to indicate the state of the device are used.
-2-channel 5V relay modules are used to turn on and off the sensor modules for pH meter, EC meter, ORP meter and in situ fluorometer, this is to limit the power usage of the whole device.
-TDS meter is operating with a 3.3V power supply while the temperature sensor operates with a 5V supply both directly connected to the Arduino Mega 2560.
+2-channel 5V relay modules are used to turn on and off the sensor modules for pH meter, EC meter, ORP meter, and in situ fluorometer, this is to limit the power usage of the whole device.
+The TDS meter operates with a 3.3V power supply while the temperature sensor operates with a 5V supply, both are directly connected to the Arduino Mega 2560.
 The Bluetooth module is connected to the 5V region of the power supply module, having its TX and RX pins connected to the RX and TX pins of Arduino Mega, respectively.
-The sensor readings of the in situ fluorometer, EC meter, pH meter, TDS meter, and

-Fig. 1.
-The block diagram of the device.
+The sensor readings of the in situ fluorometer, EC meter, pH meter, TDS meter, and ORP meter are connected to A0, A1, A2, A3, and A4, respectively, while the temperature sensor is connected to D2.
+The excitation light source of the in situ fluorometer which is a blue LED is connected to D3.
+Common grounds are used to accommodate all the sensors and components to build the device.